Mykonos, Greece

 Travel Advisor Pro-Tip

-Starting in 2025 (exact date to be confirmed), travelers from visa-exempt countries, including the United States, will need to apply for ETIAS before entering the Schengen Area.
+Starting sometime in 2026 (exact date to be confirmed), travelers from visa-exempt countries, including the United States, will need to apply for ETIAS before entering the Schengen Area.
 The application process is straightforward and can be completed online.
 Once approved the ETIAS authorization is valid for 3 years or until the traveler's passport expires, whichever comes first.

 ETIAS is not a visa but a prescreening process to enhance security by identifying potential risks before travelers arrive in Europe.